-CREDITS Stu dents mu ust co mplete 15 credits from the following: 1.
-The following course (3 credits): MUS 9 970 Pedagogy of Theory I 3 2. .
-One of the following courses (3 credits): Advanced Modal Counterpoint 3 MUS 8 871 Advanced Tonal Counterpoint 3 MUS 8 876 Keyboard Skills and Practical Musicianship 3 Students who take more than one of these courses may use one of these courses to fulfill 3 credits of the requirement in item 4. below.
-3. One of t he fol lowing courses (2 credits): MUS 8 873 Early 20th-Century Techniques 2 MUS 9 978 Late 20th- and 21st-Century Techniques 2 Students ment in item 4. below, but not both.
-4 1 Complete 7 credits from the following courses in consultation with the
+5.5 The 5.1 y CREDITS

+Stude ents must complete 15 credits from the following:

+1. The following course (3 credits):

+MUS 970 Pedagogy of Theory I 3

+2. One of the following courses (3 credits):

+MUS 870 Advanced Modal Counterpoint 3

+MUS 871 Advanced Tonal Counterpoint 3

+MUS 876 Keyboard Skills and Practical Musicianship 3

+Students who take more than one of these courses may use the е

+additional courses to fulfill 3 credits of the requirement in item 4 . below.

+3. One of the following courses (2 credits):

+MUS 873 Post-Tonal Techniques 2

+MUS 974 Proseminar in Post-Tonal Theory and Analysis 2

+MUS 978 Analysis of Contemporary Music 2

+Students who take more than one of these courses may us se the

+additional courses to fulfill the requirement in item 4.

-4. Comple ete 7 cı redits from i the f ollowing courses in co onsultation with the area chairperson of music theory or his or her designee: N 41 10 000 T
+Complete 7 credits from the following courses in consultation with the gree chairperson of music theory or his or her designed:

+area champerson of music meory of his of her designee.

-MUS 868 Topics in Music Analysis
+MUS 868 Topics in Music Analysis 3

-MUS 869 Tonal Counterpoint
+MUS 869 Tonal Counterpoint 2

-MUS 872 Tonal Forms
+MUS 872 Tonal Forms 2

-MUS 874 Schenkerian Analysis
+MUS 874 Schenkerian Analysis 2

-MUS 875 Analysis of Musical Scores
+MUS 875 Analysis of Musical Scores 3

-MUS 879 Tonal Literature and Analysis
+MUS 879 Tonal Literature and Analysis 3

-MUS 971 Pedagogy of Theory II
+MUS 971 Pedagogy of Theory II 3

-MUS 972 Advanced Keyboard Skills
+MUS 972 Advanced Keyboard Skills 3

-MUS 973 Readings in Music Theory
+MUS 973 Readings in Music Theory 2

-MUS 976 Performance and Analysis
+MUS 976 Performance and Analysis 3

-MUS 977 Schenkerian Analysis İl
+MUS 977 Schenkerian Analysis II 3

-Active partici pation in music theory area events, including colloquia and
+Active participation in music theory area events, including colloquia